Toward quantum tunneling from excited states: Recovering imaginary-time instantons from a real-time analysis: Introduction

 Tunneling is a universal feature of all quantum theories~\cite{Coleman:1977py,Callan:1977pt,Kobzarev:1974cp,Devoto:2022qen}.
 Despite being textbook knowledge for decades, it also remains a subject of active research, driven by recent progress in the understanding of its path-integral formulation.
 For the purpose of this article, two of these developments are of particular interest.
 First, the \textit{direct approach} to tunneling brought forward recently in Refs.~\cite{Andreassen:2016cff,Andreassen:2016cvx,Andreassen:2017rzq} and extended in Refs.~\cite{Khoury:2021zao,Steingasser:2022yqx,Chauhan:2023pur} has clarified several important properties of the tunneling-rate calculation.
 This approach relies on the use of \textit{instantons}, which are solutions of the equations of motion in imaginary time.
 In this picture, the imaginary time arises through a simple Wick rotation from physical time, allowing for a straightforward identification of the infinitely long imaginary time interval with the limit of an infinitely long physical time, relative to the typical time-scales of the system.
 This limit has a strong physical motivation and it is necessary to avoid so-called \textit{sloshing} effects, as described in Refs.~\cite{Andreassen:2016cff,Andreassen:2016cvx}.
 Meanwhile, on a practical level, the Wick rotation is necessary to realize the instanton's boundary conditions.
 Using a point particle for concreteness, the instanton can be understood as its motion in the inverted potential, starting at rest from the false vacuum at the initial (imaginary) time.

 A straightforward generalization of this simple picture would suggest that the decay rate out of an excited state should be determined by the Euclidean action of a suitable instanton solution connecting the initial position of interest with the emergence point on the other side of the potential barrier.
-As the initial state is no longer a local extremum, this motion can be expected to occur within some finite imaginary-time interval, whose duration can be expected to be of the order of the potential's natural time-scale.
-In other words, for tunneling out of an excited state, one might expect that the imaginary-time interval of interest would be determined by the form of the potential and the initial state itself.
+As the initial state is no longer a local extremum, this motion can be expected to occur within some finite imaginary-time interval, whose duration should be of the order of the potential's natural time-scale.
+In other words, for tunneling out of a state different from the false vacuum, one might expect that the imaginary-time interval of interest would be determined by the form of the potential and the initial state itself.
 This picture agrees with the result obtained through the WKB approximation, in which the imaginary time appears as a formal tool rather than a representation of the physical time~\cite{Callan:1977pt,Coleman:1977py,LandauLifshitzQM,Griffiths}.

 In the direct approach, however, the imaginary time is usually linked to the real, physical time, from which it arises through a Wick rotation.
 This would seem to suggest that the length of the Euclidean-time interval is determined by the physical time that has passed since the particle started out from its initial state.
-Taking seriously this interpretation, our previous observations would suggest that the instanton only exists for \textit{one} unique (physical) time, of order of the system's natural time-scale.
+Taking seriously this interpretation, our previous observations would then imply that the instanton only exists for \textit{one} unique (physical) time, of order of the system's natural time-scale.
 This conclusion not only appears counterintuitive on its own, but also disagrees with the necessity of a physical time that is significantly longer than the system's natural time-scale, as found in Refs.~\cite{Andreassen:2016cff,Andreassen:2016cvx}.